 Starting a new business?
 Get 40% off our accountancy services for 3 months! 😎

-In a nutshell, the reverse charge is the amount of VAT you would’ve paid for a service or supply, had you bought it in the UK.
+In a nutshell, the reverse charge is the amount of VAT you would’ve paid for a service or supply, if you had bought it in the UK.

 Because the VAT is ‘reversed’ the responsibility of accounting for it is now on the customer, rather than the supplier.
 This also means the seller doesn’t need to register for VAT in the country where the ‘supply’ is made (the place of supply is the country that goods or services are supplied to).